sdraken/vulkan-tutorial/notes.md

 If we have a **VkPhysicalDevice** handle corresponding to a available graphics card, we can use different functions to query different information about the grahics card.

-- **vkGetPhysicalDeviceProperties** Get basic device properties like the name, type and supported Vulkan version
+- **vkGetPhysicalDeviceProperties**: Get basic device properties like the name, type and supported Vulkan version
-- **vkGetPhysicalDeviceFeatures** Get the support for optional features like texture compression, 64 bit floats and multi viewport rendering (useful for VR)
+- **vkGetPhysicalDeviceFeatures**: Get the support for optional features like texture compression, 64 bit floats and multi viewport rendering (useful for VR)
-- **vkGetPhysicalDeviceQueueFamilyProperties** Get a list of queue families and the number of queues of each queue family.
+- **vkGetPhysicalDeviceQueueFamilyProperties**: Get a list of queue families and the number of queues of each queue family.

 ### Queue families
 Almost every operation in Vulkan requires commands to be submitted to the GPU, this is done through queues.
 The queue families of a GPU are groups of queues that support the same operations.
 For example, the GPU can have a queue family **A** consisting of **x** queues supporting the same **n** operations, and a different queue family **B** consisting of **y** queues all supporting the same **m** operations different from queue family **A**.